After All (All Saints song)

 "After All" is a song by English-Canadian girl group All Saints from their fifth studio album, Testament (2018).
-Written by group member Shaznay Lewis along with Peter Hutchings and William Orbit, whilst produced by the latter, it was released as the album's second single on 26 July 2018, by AS Recordings.
+Written by group member Shaznay Lewis along with Peter Hutchings and its producer William Orbit, it was released as the album's second single on 26 July 2018, by AS Recordings.

 Background

 On 29 May 2018, All Saints announced the release of their fifth studio album – and second after their reunion – titled Testament.
-Group member Shaznay Lewis commented that "this album feels exactly where we should be - and want to be - right now creatively", and that a highlight was reuniting with "the king of beautiful interesting sounds, William Orbit, which was just amazing".
+Group member Shaznay Lewis commented that "this album feels exactly where we should be – and want to be – right now creatively", and that a highlight was reuniting with "the king of beautiful interesting sounds, William Orbit, which was just amazing".
 Having worked together 18 years before on the singles "Pure Shores" and "Black Coffee", Lewis explained to Dazed magazine that they had never completely lost contact with the producer, having spoken to him "here and there" since working with him.
 "But Nicole [Appleton] and I ran into William one night, and he was like, 'I've heard you guys are doing new music and shows and it's going really well, so when are we going to do something again?'
 We were literally like, 'Okay yeah, let's do it'", she said.
 Appleton added that it was like working with an old friend.
 "Things just happened really naturally and fell into place", she commented.

 When asked if they were apprehensive about working with Orbit again and the pressure of having already made two hits with him, Lewis replied:

 "I know what you mean, but I hate to think that we could never have gone back in the studio with him because we were too scared.
 We can't make another 'Pure Shores' – we'd be mad to try.
 But at the end of the day, it's about evolving.
 William is someone who's renowned for a certain sound, so there's always going to be inflections and reminders of past songs.
 But as long as what we’re working on now is good, and we all like what we're creating, it definitely feels right".

 "After All" was released as the second single from Testament on 26 July 2018, by AS Recordings, just one day before the album's release.